FreeFitnessCalculators

 16. Incorporate Warming Foods During Menstruation

-How to do it: Enjoy soups, stews, roasted root vegetables, and herbal teas.
-Add warming spices like ginger and cinnamon.
+How to do it: Try soups, stews, roasted root vegetables, and ginger or cinnamon tea when you need gentle nourishment.

-How to do it: Eat citrus fruits, berries, kiwi, bell peppers, and broccoli.
-Include these daily, especially during higher-stress periods.
+How to do it: Eat citrus, kiwi, bell peppers, berries, and broccoli—especially during high‑stress periods.

 18. Manage Cravings with Balanced Snacks

-Why it works: Cravings often spike in the luteal phase.
-Unhealthy snacks can worsen symptoms.
-Balanced snacks provide nutrients and stabilize blood sugar.
+Why it works: Cravings often peak in the luteal phase; unbalanced snacks amplify symptoms.

-How to do it: Pair protein with fiber.
-Examples include an apple with almond butter, Greek yogurt with berries, or a handful of nuts and seeds.
-Understanding PMS symptoms can help you prepare.
+How to do it: Pair protein and fiber—apple with almond butter, Greek yogurt with berries, or hummus with veggies—to stabilize blood sugar and curb urges.

 20. Listen to Your Body's Hunger Cues

-Why it works: Your appetite and energy needs can change throughout your cycle.
-Restricting or overeating can disrupt your body's natural rhythm.
-Intuitive eating supports overall well-being.
+Why it works: Appetite and energy needs change with cycle phases—restricting or overeating can disrupt balance.

 References